Does over-zealous enforcement of Olympic rights tarnish the games and the associated brands?

 In response to that interview, Michael Payne, a former marketing director at the IOC, the International Olympic Committee, said London's over-zealous enforcement of brand protection risked damaging the Games.
 The rules were:

 For the Olympic Games however, retailers have adopted a far more subdued and reserved tone.
 As a nation of shopkeepers, we're used to seeing great enthusiasm and excitement as a national event approaches.
 The enhanced LOCOG and official sponsors' rights have changed all that.
 Instead of handing out the flags and building support for our athletes, we're now looking over our shoulders and restraining the country in the ordinary course of celebration.
-Sure, the procession of official sponsors handing out branded paraphenalia Olympic torch did the rounds but, like the British weather for much of July, the Olympic police seem to have dampened spirits and scared businesses into submission.
+Sure, theprocession of official sponsors handing out branded paraphenalia Olympic torch did the rounds but, like the British weather for much of July, the Olympic police seem to have dampened spirits and scared businesses into submission.

 Baron Pierre de Coubertin founded the modern Olympic Games in 1894 as an amateur competition.
 Times have clearly moved on since then.
 From one perspective the IOC has done well: at its simplest, the Olympic Games is now an aggregate collection of sports which, individually, most ordinary people do not really care about, mixed with enough razzmatazz, celebrities and media attention to make people think they really are fascinated as to who wins the pole vault/shooting/Greco-Roman wrestling.
 But it is well packaged and attractive as a brand, particularly to purveyors of burgers, chips and fizzy drinks seeking to piggyback the fitness theme.

-Olympic Games and bullyboy tactics of LOCOG.
+On the other hand, there are some quarters which resent the over-commercialisation of the Olympic Games and bullyboy tactics of LOCOG.
 Will they harm the Olympic brand?
 Probably not sufficiently enough to be worth considering - any damage is local to the host country and the real money is in increasing the global television audience and selling the next set of rights for more cash in four years' time.
 Will enforcement harm the sponsor brands?
 Unlikely, for the same reasons and the fact that there is nothing that much really at stake to make consumers that interested in some kind of disestablishment crusade.
 Ambush marketing on the other hand may divert some sales away from the official sponsors.
 Which potential head of damage is greater?
 This Kat has no idea but the canoeing is on in a minute so perhaps we'll never find out.
 Go Team GB [plus Northern Ireland].